sanderbroos/jas-rush-hour/README.md

     Solves by randomly trying moves.
 Very fast but lightyears away from an acceptable solution.

 ### Visualisation:
-Once a soloution has been found the user will be asked whether they want to see an animation of the solution.
+Once a solution has been found the user will be asked whether they want to see an animation of the solution.
 The animation was made with matplotlib.

 ### Authors:
 * Jamie